Faster change of order algorithm for Gr\"obner bases under shape and stability assumptions: Introduction

 In~\cite{FaugereGHR2014}, the authors consider the special case where $\ord_1$ is the degree reverse lexicographic order $\orddrl$ and $\ord_2$ is the lexicographic one $\ordlex$, with \(y \orddrl x_k\) and \(y \ordlex x_k\) for \(1 \le k \le n-1\).
-They show that the multiplication matrix of \(\uvar\) can be obtained for free from the \(\orddrl\)-Gr\"obner basis, assuming either genericity or a random linear change of variables and using results from \cite{MorenoSocias2003}.
-One can see that the assumptions are exploited for the \emph{stability} they bring to the ideal of \(\orddrl\)-leading terms of \(\ideal\), as described precisely in \cref{def:stability_assumption}.
-Adding the \shape assumption, this multiplication matrix alone suffices to recover the $\lelex$-\gb, which is done in time $\softO{\vsdim^{\expmm}}$ \cite{FaugereGHR2014}.
-Furthermore, even if \(\ideal\) is not in \shape, the shape lemma~\cite{BeckerMMT1994,GianniM1989} ensures that its radical ideal is in \shape, allowing the authors to compute the $\lelex$-\gb of the radical instead within the same complexity.
+They show that the aforementioned multiplication matrix by \(\uvar\) can be read on the \(\orddrl\)-Gr\"obner basis, under some genericity assumptions and using results from \cite{MorenoSocias2003}.
+Assuming additionally the shape position, this multiplication matrix alone suffices to recover the $\lelex$-Gr\"obner basis, which is done in time $\softO{\vsdim^{\expmm}}$ \cite{FaugereGHR2014}.

 In~\cite{FaugereM2011,FaugereM2017}, the authors follow on from the same assumptions: shape and stability.
-They observe that the multiplication matrix is sparse, and study how to exploit this for faster computations thanks to Wiedemann's approach \cite{Wie86}.
-Precisely, the matrix has about \(\nbl\vsdim\) nonzero entries out of \(\vsdim^2\), where the parameter \(\nbl\) is the number of polynomials in the $\ledrl$-\gb whose leading monomial is divisible by $\uvar$.
+They observe and exploit the sparsity of the multiplication matrix thanks to Wiedemann's approach \cite{Wie86}.
+Precisely, the matrix has about \(\nbl\vsdim\) nonzero entries out of \(\vsdim^2\), where the parameter \(\nbl\) is the number of polynomials in the $\ledrl$-Gr\"obner basis whose leading monomial is divisible by $\uvar$.
 This leads to a complexity estimate of $\bigO{t \vsdim^2}$ operations in $\field$, which improves upon \(\softO{\vsdim^\expmm}\) when \(\nbl\) is small compared to \(\vsdim\).
-This provides significant practical benefit for the change of order step of polynomial system solving in many cases \cite[Tbl.\,2]{FaugereM2017}, and this is the approach used by the state-of-the-art change of order implementation in \msolve~\cite{msolve}.
+This provides significant practical benefit for the change of order step of polynomial system solving in many cases \cite[Tbl.\,2]{FaugereM2017}, and this is the approach used by the state-of-the-art change of order implementation in \msolve{} \cite{msolve}.